 When the drain is too clogged, and the water does not empty, the method of cleaning using baking soda and vinegar can be used, but the sink should be left with the vinegar and baking soda to do the unclogging for the night.

 In the morning, the drain should be flushed with hot water, and if it drains at a normal rate, several cups of hot water should be enough to complete the unclogging.

 But if the hot water empties at a slow rate, then the p-trap should be checked to find out if there is something blocking the passage.
+Before going to the trouble of dis-assembling it, have a go with a plumbing drain snake.
 Several more treatments by flushing during the day will usually manage to unclog the drain.

-Homemade cleaners for the drain have their advantages, especially for people who are in favor of green cleaning products.
+Homemade drain cleaners have their decided advantages, especially for people who are in favor of green cleaning products.
 They are easy to prepare and when applied in a timely manner are absolutely efficient.

 About the Author: